vy538/idea-generator/README.md

 - Bilingual support (English and Chinese)
 - Gallery page to showcase created illustrations
 - Enlarged view for gallery items with interactive overlay
+- Responsive design for desktop, tablet, and mobile devices
+- Mobile-friendly navigation with hamburger menu

 ## Project Structure